The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Results

 In addition to the MCMC method, we use the grid fitting procedure for all AGN (sub)samples.
 The lower $r_{\rm p}$ value in each sample is determined such that there are at least 15 pairs in a bin.
-While for the full X-ray and optical AGN samples and most optical AGN subsamples this is the case for $r_p \geq 0.1-0.3$ $h^{-1}$ Mpc, for the X-ray AGN subsamples this criterion is met for $r_p \geq 0.9$ $h^{-1}$ Mpc.
+While for the full X-ray and optical AGN samples and most optical AGN subsamples, this is the case for $r_p \geq 0.1-0.3$ $h^{-1}$ Mpc, for the X-ray AGN subsamples, this criterion is met for $r_p \geq 0.9$ $h^{-1}$ Mpc.
 Thus we choose a conservative lower limit of $r_p = 0.9$ $h^{-1}$ Mpc for all AGN samples where we use the grid fitting method and provide the results in Table~\ref{tab:overview}.
-In this table we list the number of objects per AGN (sub)sample, the median redshift of the AGN sample, median absolute $i$ band magnitude ($k$-corrected for $z=2$), median X-ray luminosity (rest-frame 0.1--2.4 keV, corrected for Galactic absorption), median black hole mass, median accretion ratio relative to Eddington, median bolometric luminosity, linear bias, typical DMH mass of the sample, and mean DMH mass.
+In this table we list the number of objects per AGN (sub)sample, the median redshift of the AGN sample, median absolute $i$-band magnitude ($k$-corrected for $z=2$), median X-ray luminosity (rest-frame 0.1--2.4 keV, corrected for Galactic absorption), median black hole mass, median accretion ratio relative to Eddington, median bolometric luminosity, linear bias, typical DMH mass of the sample, and mean DMH mass.
 The constraints on the last three quantities are derived from the HOD modeling approach and use the above mentioned fitting ranges.
-All typical DMH mass of the sample and mean DMH mass are computed for $z=0.53$.
-The constraints on the bias, the typical dark matter halo (derived from the bias), and mean dark matter halo mass (which mainly depends on the bias) all effectively result from the 2-halo term.
-Thus, we can obtain constraints without using data in the 1-halo dominated regime ($r_{\rm p}<0.9\,h^{-1} {\rm Mpc}$).
+All typical DMH masses of the sample and mean DMH masses are computed for $z=0.53$.
+The constraints on the bias, the typical DMH mass (derived from the bias), and mean DMH mass (which mainly depends on the bias) all effectively result from the two-halo term.
+Thus, we can obtain constraints without using data in the one-halo-dominated regime ($r_{\rm p}<0.9\,h^{-1} {\rm Mpc}$).

-The results from the MCMC method show that the full broad-line X-ray and optical AGN samples have similar large scale biases and HOD results.
+The results from the MCMC method show that the full broad-line X-ray and optical AGN samples have similar large-scale biases and HOD results.
 The largest difference is found for $\log (M_{\rm 1}/M_{\rm min})$, though it is only 1.1$\sigma$ when considering the combined uncertainties.
 In particular the exclusion of the AGN for which the $M_{\rm BH}$ estimates are not as reliable does not significantly change the clustering results.